 2. The scan will come up with a list of detected items.
 Click Fix Threats to get the ransomware and related infections removed from your system.
 Completing this phase of the cleanup process is most likely to lead to complete eradication of the plague proper.
 Now you are facing a bigger challenge – try and get your data back.

 Methods to restore files encrypted by TeslaCrypt 3.0 extension

 Workaround 1: Use file recovery software

-It’s important to know that the TeslaCrypt 3.0 trojan creates copies of your files and encrypts them.
+It’s important to know that the TeslaCrypt 3.0 extension creates copies of your files and encrypts them.
 In the meanwhile, the original files get deleted.
 There are applications out there that can restore the removed data.
-You can utilize tools like Data Recovery Pro for this purpose.
-The newest version of the ransomware under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.
+You can utilize tools like Stellar Data Recovery for this purpose.
+The newest version of the extension under consideration tends to apply secure deletion with several overwrites, but in any case this method is worth a try.

 Workaround 2: Make use of backups

 First and foremost, this is a great way of recovering your files.
 It’s only applicable, though, if you have been backing up the information stored on your machine.
 If so, do not fail to benefit from your forethought.